MatthewPr12/Pathfinding-project/README.md

 The advantage of the A * algorithm over the Dijkstra algorithm is that A * finds only the shortest path and does not find all variations of the path.

 The length of the shortest path will be the minimum G distance at the top of the destination.

+* Conclusion

+The shortest distance search algorithm is widely used in various aspects of technological life.
+For example, NPC game heroes often move this way.

+A * does not visit every vertex of the graph, so it is more optimized than, for example, Dijkstra's algorithm.

+This algorithm selects the top with the greatest potential to lead us to the final point.

+The more accurate the estimation distance, the faster the shortest path

+The array of open vertices is stored as a priority queue.